csev/dj4e/assn/dj4e_load.md

 See the file `load.csv` and `many_load.py` for and example of how you look through a file, insert model data and make foreign key connections.

+You will need to make changes to the `many_load.py` to adapt it from the Memebership model/data to the Site model/data.
+For example you need to change the name of the file that the sample script opens and reads.

-In this example before the loop to read the data is executed, we empty out the database using statements like:
+Also in the example code, before the loop to read the data is executed, we empty out the database using statements like:

     Person.objects.all().delete()